AtidaTech/contentful-cli-migrations/README-migrations.md

 to a reference field (as many examples show with 'Blog Post Author' example), but it unlocks the possibility to manipulate data, till a certain degree, in a migration that is usually/mostly supposed to change the structure.

-Let's take a real case and assume, you changed the validation for a certain 'id' field, like the slug of the previously created blog post (that has no validation on the input characters), or a product id.
+Let's take a real case: you want to change the validation for a certain 'id' field, like the slug of the previously created blog post (that has no validation on the input characters), or a product id.
 Changing the validation might be needed to avoid that the Editors will input some weird characters that could create problems down the line.
-For example a slug, once is used to build a full URI, could simply be invalid or wrongly formatted.
+For example, a slug, that is used to build a link, can result in a malformed URI.

 In this case we should use one migration to change the existing data first, and then change the validation, so that we won't have problem during the migration itself (it could fail if the old data is now then considered invalid).
 Changing